 It doesn’t seem possible, but somehow, your dog can recognize the sound of the peanut butter lid getting unscrewed.
 Every time you go for a spoonful, in comes your pooch, begging for a lick of their own.
-Fortunately, you can oblige them, as peanut butter is safe for dogs to eat.
+Fortunately, in some cases you can oblige them, as certain types of peanut butter are safe for dogs to eat in moderation.

 Is Peanut Butter Safe for Dogs?

-Beyond that, most peanut butter won’t kill your dog.
+Beyond that, most peanut butter won’t harm your dog.
 That’s not to say that you should let them eat to their heart’s content, though.
-Many commercial peanut butter is full of sugar and other undesirable ingredients, and even at its best, peanut butter is extremely high in fat and calories.
+Many commercial peanut butters are full of sugar and other undesirable ingredients, and even at its best, peanut butter is high in fat, protein, and calories.

 Too much peanut butter can cause all manner of digestive problems in your pooch.
 Most of these will be short-lived, but if you don’t want to clean up a big mess on your next walk, you should practice moderation with the jar.

 If you really want to share peanut butter with your dog, pick a natural unsalted option that doesn’t have added sugar or other chemicals.
 These are more expensive, but they’re better for your pup.
 You can also make your own at home, if you’re so inclined.

 This is a tricky question to answer.
 It’s not good in the sense that your dog needs it, but peanut butter does have quite a few nutrients that are handy for dogs, making it a good alternative to some highly processed treats.

 The biggest advantage peanut butter has is that it’s extremely high in protein.
 This gives your dog a variety of benefits, such as long-lasting energy, and it’s also important for growing and maintaining lean muscle.
 However, it doesn’t contain all of the essential amino acids.